 What is Otoplasty surgery

 Ear pinning (or Otoplasty) is a surgical procedure that changes the size and shape of the ears, often placing them closer to the head.
 While it’s most commonly performed between the ages of five and 14, it can also be performed on adults of any age.
 Children need to be at least five years of age because this is when the cartilage of the ear will be fully developed.
-This is a highly effective procedure that can permanently improve the appearance of your ears and boost your confidence.
+This is a highly practical procedure that can permanently improve the appearance of your ears.

 Ear surgery procedure